-- minimum 2" x 2" (50 mm x 50 mm) tile - for natural stone, see detail DH-W-S (page 6) and natural stone discussion (page 35)
+- minimum 2" x 2" (50 mm x 50 mm) tile - for natural stone, see detail DH-W-S (page 6) and natural stone discussion (page 37)

-- maximum spacing of joists, I-joists, or floor trusses is 19.2" (488 mm) o.c. - minimum subfloor thickness 23/32", 3/4" nom.
+- maximum spacing of joists, I-joists, or floor trusses is 19.2" (488 mm) o.c. - minimum subfloor thickness - 23/32".
+3/4" nom.
 (19 mm) tongue-and-groove with 1/8" (3 mm) gap between sheets.

-- verify that subfloor panels are properly fastened to framing members. - any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO.
+- verify that subfloor panels are properly fastened to framing members. - any leveling of the subfloor must be done prior to installing Schluter®-DITRA-HEAT and DITRA-HEAT-DUO. - for optimal performance with difficultto-bond-to substrates, use Schluter®-PRIMER-U or other primer suitable for the application.

 DITRA-HEAT and DITRA-HEAT-DUO do not eliminate the need for movement joints, including perimeter joints, within the tiled surface.
-Movement joints must be installed in accordance with industry standards and norms; see page 13 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.
+Movement joints must be installed in accordance with industry standards and norms; see page 14 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.